Goodka7/MultiCloud-AI/README.md

 [Back to the top](#table-of-contents)
 ---

-# STAGE 2 - Docker Setup
+# STAGE 2 - Containers Setup

 ---